Tracker role-based permissioning

 Just adding a "Watched issues" option to the Issues Visibility list for the Roles/Permissions page would be awesome!

-#38 Updated by Alex Petty almost 2 years ago
+#38 Updated by Alex Petty over 7 years ago

 We should add the functionality given by plugin "Redmine Tracker Control" (which allows for specific roles to only be able to create issues of tracker types for which the role has been given permission).